iutools/iutools/README-install.md

      org.iutools.datapath=/path/to/root/of/your/iutools-data

-At this point, you should be able to use the full range of Command Line Interface commands.
-Before you start using the CLI, we recommend that you issue a CLI command that will force loading of the default corpus file into ElasticSearch.
-For example:
+ Then issue a _load_corpus_ command to load the default corpus from the _iutools-data_ files:

-    iutools_cli check_spelling
+     iutools_cli load_corpus -force

 Note that it may take a few minutes for the corpus to loaded, but this overhead will only be encurred once.
 Likewise, if you ever issue a command that uses a different corpus than the default one, a loading overhead will be encurred the first time you use that specific corpus.

+At this point, you should be able to use the full range of Command Line Interface commands.

 ### Install and Configure the web apps